ZermbaGerd/gavin194final.github.io/analysis.md

 	- etc.

 And how do I think developers conceptualize these factors?
+For now, look to my [Reflections](reflections.md) for an answer to that...